 Per hour salary = basic salary×12/365/8hrs

-This above difference has shown not all the companies in the UAE have followed the labor law.
-You may find the variation on the overtime paid between the company to company.
+The above difference has shown not all the companies in the UAE have followed the labor law.
+You may find the variation in the overtime paid between the company to company.

 Another disgusting thing is you and your counterpart who is working for different companies with a similar basic salary and have done equal hours of OT, at the end of the month the salary will not be similar.

 Now, let’s look at the provision of UAE labor law, how should your company needs to calculate the overtime for the employees.

 The overtime will pay higher than normal hours of work but you need to know.
 Is it according to the Law or not?